MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/pop-ups/includes/display-alert.md

     [![Screenshot of an alert that asks a question, on iOS and Android](../images/alert-question.png "Alert that asks a question")](../images/alert-question-large.png#lightbox "Alert that asks a question")

     Observe that, after selecting a response to the question, the response is output to the Visual Studio **Output** window.
+If this window is not visible, it can be made visible by selecting the **View > Output** menu option.

+    In Visual Studio, stop the application.

     For more information about displaying alerts, see [Display an alert](~/xamarin-forms/user-interface/pop-ups.md#display-an-alert) in the [Display Pop-ups](~/xamarin-forms/user-interface/pop-ups.md) guide.